Shazy021/yolo-trt-nms/README.md

 # YOLO TensorRT + Triton Inference Server

-YOLO to TensorRT export and high-performance inference with built-in NMS.

-Two modes: standalone `.engine` file and NVIDIA Triton Inference Server.
-Threading pipeline with batching for maximum GPU utilization.
+**One-command YOLO → TensorRT export** with GPU-accelerated NMS baked into the graph.

 ## Demo
 >  ⚠️ Video examples are compressed for preview.
 Original recordings are available in `assets/`.